-All sectors of businesses are under attack, but smaller businesses have proved to be higher targets.
-This is because small businesses have fewer resources and commonly less awareness of the dangers of the cyber world.
 During the COVID-19 pandemic, an unprecedented security threat emerged as people began to work from home.
 This remote environment led businesses to allow employees remote access to their servers, exposing them to attacks from methods such as trojan horses and phishing.
-Alessandro Profumo said at the Cybertech Europe 2022 conference in Rome that cybercrime cost the US in 2021 six trillion dollars.
+At the Cybertech Europe 2022 conference in Rome, Alessandro Profumo said cybercrime costs the US 2021 six trillion dollars.
 As a result, cyber insurance has become a necessity for businesses in Canada.

 Cyber has become a rather ambiguous term in today’s data age.
 Cyber insurance coverage is designed to protect businesses from the financial losses and liabilities associated with cyber attacks.
 When we reference cyber, we refer to your computer, electronics, network, data processing and transferring, for example.
 Cyber risks can include data breaches, privacy breaches, and/or computer attacks.
 Our reliance on digital devices has left businesses vulnerable as we continue using shared cloud computing networks such as OneDrive to stay interconnected with clients or co-workers.
-Data is a lucrative commodity for criminals because of the value it has to a business, and using phishing attacks is an easy way to steal.
-Typically the main causes of a data breach are malicious attacks, security system glitches, and human error.
+Data is a lucrative commodity for criminals because of its value to a business, and using phishing attacks is an easy way to steal.
+Typically, the main causes of a data breach are malicious attacks, security system glitches, and human error.

 The cost of putting the pieces together after a data breach can devastate any business, but particularly small businesses.
 As the owner, you may also be liable to customers and other businesses and have to pay restitution.
 Notification costs to clients and other companies, such as third-party vendors, can add to the expense.
 A standard business insurance policy doesn’t cover cyber risk traditionally.
 However, some policies offer cyber risk or cyber security coverage as an add-on.
 In other cases, a standalone cyber risk policy may be a better way to protect your business.